ramonclaudio/polar-commerce/README.md

 **Fork** of [v0 Storefront Template](https://v0.app/templates/storefront-w-nano-banana-ai-sdk-ai-gateway-XAMOoZPMUO5) by [@estebansuarez](https://github.com/estebansuarez) (DevRel at v0).
 All credit to Esteban for the original design and concept.

 **This Fork:** Upgraded from Next.js 14 → 15.6.0-canary.34, React 18 → 19.2, added PPR, modern caching, ISR, and all experimental features.
-Fully integrated with Convex real-time database, Better Auth, and Polar subscriptions - **a complete production-ready e-commerce platform**.
+Fully integrated with Convex real-time database, Better Auth, and Polar subscriptions with 3-tier pricing system (Free, Starter, Premium) - **a complete production-ready e-commerce platform with subscription management**.

 ## 🚀 Platform Capabilities